ianlintner-wf/til/_posts/2016-02-19-refreshing-local-dev-mysql-from-production-via-scp.markdown

 title: Refreshing Local Dev Mysql From Production Via Scp.
 date: 2016-02-19 17:25:27
 categories:
+- mysql
+- docker
-- mysql docker bash
+- bash
 tags:
+- bash
+- mysql
+- docker
+- devops
+- automation
-- bash mysql docker devops automation acquia
+- acquia
 ---

 This is a set of scripts I am calling gantry.
 These are just quick one off scripts.
 I plan on making these configurable with env and/or config files but they do the job.

-This is based on local docker development enviornment and getting the database dumps from fixed location e.g. acquia.
+This is based on local docker development env and getting the database dumps from fixed location e.g. acquia.

 This is project I am nick naming gantry as in gantry crane